 We are visual artists ranging – currently – from Ottawa to Vancouver Island.
 Our goal is to provide a safe haven to talk about what inspires us, what goals we are reaching for in our work, and building community.
 Here is a little bit about each of us:

 I’m Tenille.
 I’m Dene and Metis, and I grew up on English River First Nation, located in Northern Saskatchewan.
 I drink a lot of coffee, I sing out-loud and quite badly at that on long road trips, and I adore a good story.

 I always wanted to be a writer but in my early twenties, I picked up my first dSLR and found a new way to share experiences.
 It’s been a huge learning curve, as I’m self-taught, but it’s been an amazing journey as well.

 I currently live in Saskatoon, SK and attend the University for my PhD.
-I’m a single mom to my four-year-old, Aerie.
+I’m a single mom to my eight-year-old, Aerie.
 I own my own business, sweetmoon photography.
 It’s hectic, but I love all aspects of my life.
 I’ve always believed in loving what you do, and it’s worked out very well for me.